samsmithnz/SamsFeatureFlags/README.md

 Uses dotnet core 2.2 and ms test v2.
 A GitHub action currently builds the code and runs the tests.
 ![](https://github.com/samsmithnz/FeatureFlags/workflows/Feature%20Flags%20CI%2FCD/badge.svg

-# Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references

 # Contribute
-Feel free to fork and/or add any relevant features!
+Feel free to fork and/or add any relevant feature suggestions, bug reports, or features!